-As of January 28, 2023, we operated 21 Tommy Bahama food and beverage locations including 13 restaurants and eight Marlin Bar locations, generally adjacent to a Tommy Bahama full-price retail store location.
-These retail-food and beverage locations, which generated approximately 25% of Tommy Bahama's net sales in Fiscal 2022, provide us with the opportunity to immerse customers in the ultimate Tommy Bahama experience.
+As of February 3, 2024, we operated 22 Tommy Bahama food and beverage locations including 13 restaurants and nine Marlin Bar locations, generally adjacent to a Tommy Bahama full-price retail store location.
+These retail-food and beverage locations, which generated over 25% of Tommy Bahama's net sales in Fiscal 2023, provide us with the opportunity to immerse customers in the ultimate Tommy Bahama experience.
 We do not anticipate that the majority of our full-price retail locations will have an adjacent food and beverage location; however, we have determined that an adjacent food and beverage location can further enhance the image or exposure of the brand in select, high-profile, brand appropriate locations.
 The net sales per square foot in our domestic full-price retail stores that are adjacent to a food and beverage location have historically been approximately twice the sales per square foot of our other domestic full-price retail stores.
 We believe that the customer immersing themselves into the Tommy Bahama lifestyle by having a meal or a drink at the Tommy Bahama food and beverage location and visiting the adjacent full-price retail store may entice the customer to purchase additional Tommy Bahama merchandise and potentially provide a memorable consumer experience that further enhances the relationship between Tommy Bahama and the consumer.
-The Marlin Bar concept, like our traditional restaurant locations, is adjacent to one of our full-price retail store locations and serves food and beverages, but in a smaller space and with food options more focused on small plate offerings rather than entrees.
+The Marlin Bar concept, like our traditional restaurant locations, is adjacent to one of our full-price retail store locations and serves food and beverages, but in a smaller space and with food options more focused on fast, yet upscale, casual dining, with small plate offerings rather than entrees.
 We believe that the smaller footprint, reduced labor requirements and lower required capital expenditure of the Marlin Bar concept provides us with the long-term potential for opening additional retail-food and beverage locations that are more in line with evolving customer trends toward fast casual dining, particularly with younger consumers.

 Typically, at the end of the summer and holiday season, Tommy Bahama will conduct sales both in-store and online to move end of season product.
 Utilizing Tommy Bahama's Enterprise Order Management (EOM) system, many online orders will be fulfilled from retail stores, greatly reducing the amount of goods that ultimately get transferred from full-price retail stores to outlet stores.
-Tommy Bahama utilizes its outlet stores, which generated 7% of total Tommy Bahama sales in Fiscal 2022, and sales to off-price retailers to sell the remaining end of season or excess inventory.
+Tommy Bahama utilizes its outlet stores, which generated 8% of total Tommy Bahama sales in Fiscal 2023, and sales to off-price retailers to sell the remaining end of season or excess inventory.
 Our Tommy Bahama outlet stores are generally located in outlet shopping centers that include other upscale retailers and serve an important role in overall inventory management by often allowing us to sell discontinued and out-of-season products at better prices than are otherwise available from outside parties.
 We believe that this approach has helped us protect the integrity of the Tommy Bahama brand by allowing our full-price retail stores to limit promotional activity while controlling the distribution of discontinued and out-of-season product.
-To supplement the clearance items sold in Tommy Bahama outlets, we merchandise our Tommy Bahama outlets with certain made-for products.
+To supplement the clearance items sold in Tommy Bahama outlets and offer a more comprehensive selection of products and sizes, we merchandise our Tommy Bahama outlets with certain made-for products.
 Currently, we operate one outlet store for approximately every four full-price retail stores.

-The table below provides certain information regarding Tommy Bahama direct to consumer locations as of January 28, 2023.
+The table below provides certain information regarding Tommy Bahama direct to consumer locations as of February 3, 2024.